erkkah/koppla/README.md

 |22nF|
 ```

+The unit "ohm" or "o" will produce the ohm symbol, for example `10kohm` yields `10kΩ`

+SI prefixes `n` to `G` are supported and the letter `u` will produce the mu symbol: `µ`.

+> :warning: This prefix syntax causes units starting with the letter "u" to be misparsed.
+    For example the value `42 units` will be interpreted as 42 µnits (micro candela per square meter).
+Not likely to be a problem in your everyday schematic. :)

 If no symbol is specified, the default symbol for the component type is used.
 Component ID and value must be separated by a colon if both are specified.